-- 3. The Version 05 GPROF estimates for AMSU, ATMS, and MHS do not provide estimates for the 5 and 8 footprints (respectively) at each swath edge.
-This is due to algorithm issues as revealed in early testing.
-The same applies to the PRPS estimates for 5 footprints at each swath edge for SAPHIR.
-Taken together, these limitations somewhat reduce the amount of microwave-based data contained in Version 06 IMERG. - 4.
-The current satellite-gauge combination scheme is trimmed to the coast to prevent coastal gauge data from "bleeding" into coastal waters, up to 1° away from the coast.
-This is particularly noticeable where there is heavy precipitation in the gauge analysis, but modest values off-shore, but seems preferable to a blocky transition along the coast. - 5.
-The GPROF retrievals, and the subsequent IMERG calibrations for them, are not entirely consistent between sensors.
-Accordingly, users will observe "flashing" in the precipitation fields as successive overpasses in a particular location are populated by different sensors. - 6.
-The IR estimates sometimes exhibit "flashing" because successive images in a given region are successively populated with data from different geo-IR satellites, usually with one having a near-nadir view, but then dropping out and being replaced by high-zenith-angle data from an adjacent geo-IR satellite. - 7.
-More generally, recent work shows that the diurnal cycle has noticeable "ripples".
-Explicating the source of this variation is a matter of current research, but the leading candidates are differences in the various Sun-synchronous PMW overpasses, systematic shifts between morphed (and therefore averaged, for Late and Final) and observed data, and variations between the PMW- and IR-based estimates.
+- 6. The IR estimates sometimes exhibit "flashing" because successive images in a given region are successively populated with data from different geo-IR satellites, usually with one having a near-nadir view, but then dropping out and being replaced by high-zenith-angle data from an adjacent geo-IR satellite. - 7.
+More generally, animations of V07 show minor "ripples" in the diurnal cycle, although these are considerably reduced from V06.
+Explicating the source of this variation is a matter of current research, but the leading candidates are differences in the various Sun-synchronous PMW overpasses and variations between the PMW- and IR-based estimates.
 See "diurnal cycle" for more discussion. - 8.
-The mix of satellites has changed over time, which affects the overall performance of the algorithm in two ways.
+The complement of constellation satellites has changed over time, which affects the overall performance of the algorithm in two ways.
 First, the relative weighting of conical-scan imagers versus cross-track-scan sounders shifts, and second, the relative proportion of IR-based estimates changes.
 The PMW sensor inventory is shown in "sensors contributing to IMERG".
 See Behrangi et al. (2014) for more discussion of sensor performance for legacy algorithms. - 9.
-As of 14 June 2019, it was discovered that Autosnow sometimes provides incorrect values other than "sea ice" above 89°N. These values cause IMERG to provide precipitation values in these boxes, when in fact all gridbox values above 89°N should be "missing" for the precipitationUncal and PrecipitationCal variables.
-This error will be corrected in a future reprocessing for Autosnow and IMERG. - 10.
-The metadata providing the date/time in seconds since a base date/time does not reflect leap seconds.
-Although this does not affect the strictly increasing number of seconds with time within IMERG, it creates an offset from the actual number of seconds since the base time.
-The difference grows with time and in 2019 is less than 30 seconds, but some applications may be sensitive to this.
-A correction will be made in V07.
+As of 14 June 2019, it was discovered that Autosnow sometimes provides incorrect values other than "sea ice" above 89°N. These values cause IMERG to provide precipitation values in these boxes, when in fact all gridbox values above 89°N should be "missing" for the precipitationUncal and Precipitation variables.
+This issue is corrected in V07 IMERG and will be corrected in a future reprocessing of Autosnow. - 10.
+UTC progresses in lockstep with International Atomic Time (TAI), except when UTC is occasionally adjusted with a leap second to account for changes in the rotation of the Earth, which is slowly decreasing.
+For example, a leap second was inserted between 23:59 UTC 31 December 2016 and 00:00 UTC 1 January 2017.
+The events that happened in that second are attributed to 23:60 UTC 31 December 2016, but TAI ascribes the events to 00:00 1 January 2017.
+Thus, the date/time for TAI gets further ahead of UTC with each leap second.